Mongolia

 - University/Post-Secondary Institution

-If an applicant is interested in a placement outside Ulaanbaatar, it should be noted in the Statement of Grant Purpose of the application.
-Placement decisions are made based on a number of factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
-However, individuals should not apply for or accept this award unless they are committed to teaching in a placement that may differ from their preferences.
+Applicants interested in a placement outside of these cities should note their preference in the application’s Statement of Grant Purpose.
+Placement decisions are made based on several factors, including the level of need for English-speaking instruction in a particular school relative to other schools in the city.
+However, individuals should not apply for or accept this award unless they are willing to teaching in a placement that may differ from their preferences.

 Placement Locations